Skip to Content

 On garbage collection day, place your garbage at the curb in the morning instead of the night before.

 Coyote sightings are common.
 If you see a coyote, keep your distance and the animal will most likely avoid you.
-If you come across an aggressive coyote:
+If you come across a coyote:

 • Stop and pick up small children and pets